sebs-scholarship/jekyll-post-image-generator/README.md

 {% generated_image_path %}
 ```

-Additionally, if the `cover_img` property is present, no image will
+Additionally, if the `cover_image` property is present, no image will
 be generated.
 This is to allow an author to explicitly set a cover image
 for a post that overrides the generated image.